sukadateam/Database/README.md

 <br><br>Nerdy Stuff:<br>For the absolute latest version download the source code.
 Not in releases.
 May cause issues.
 It won't always be tested before updated.
 Do not do this if you are looking for a stable version.

 <br>Latest Notes:<br>1.
 MacOS and Windows platforms are supported.
 MacOS is using a 4k display, Windows is for 1k display.
 <br>2.
-Updates are being released at a rapid pace.
-Some builds may not be usuable.
-If so, use a previous version.
+Updates are being released in a slow pace at the moment.
+This application is nearly complete.

 To start the program:
 1. pip install -r requirements.txt (Universal) or python3 -m pip install -r requirements.txt (MacOS/UnAssigned)